 - get the daily living component of PIP or middle or high care component of DLA

-You can also get help to pay your rent if you cannot live with either of your parents because you would be at risk or suffer significant harm if you did.
+- can't live with your parents because you'd be at risk of significant harm if you did

-You should be able to claim housing benefit instead to help pay your rent.
+You can usually claim housing benefit instead to help pay your rent.

-If you are unemployed or can't work, you can get help with mortgage interest payments but not for the first 9 months following your claim for universal credit.
+If you're unemployed or can't work, you can get help with mortgage interest payments but not for the first 9 months of your universal credit claim.

-After 9 months, your housing costs element is paid direct to your mortgage lender.
+After 9 months, your SMI is paid direct to your mortgage lender.
 These payments stop if you do any paid work.

 Contact your mortgage lender if you're having problems paying your mortgage.

-Do this as soon as you can if you take on a new tenancy while you are claiming universal credit.
+Tell the DWP as soon as you can if you take on a new tenancy while you are claiming universal credit.
 The DWP will recalculate your entitlement to housing costs and adjust your universal credit payment.

 Bedroom entitlement under universal credit

-The housing costs element of universal credit is calculated according to the number of bedrooms that the rules say you need.
+If you pay rent, your housing costs element is calculated according to the number of bedrooms the rules say you need.

 The actual size of your home doesn't matter.
-It is the number of bedrooms you have and the number of people living there that count.
+It's the number of bedrooms you have and the number of people living there that counts.